Acsigen/sysadmin-playground/Linux/Tools/tmux.md

 To list all user sessions run `screen -ls`.
 For all users run `ls -laR /var/run/screen`.

 To reattach to a background session run `screen -r <session_name>`.

+## Nohup

+If neither of them are available on the system you can run a program in a backround using `nohup <command> &`.
+The log of the command can be found in current directory in `nohup.out` file.